McGillEUS/baja/README.md

 ## Project Structure

-This is a vue project with vue-router following the standard file structure.
-When adding views, make sure to add them to the router's `index.js`.
-Bootstrap is also being used with variable overrides in `assets/styles/_custom.scss`.
+This is a vue 3 project using SCSS and Bootstrap V5 with variable overrides in `assets/styles/_custom.scss`.

 ## Automation